GBANIAKI/GBANIAKI.github.io/_posts/2024-10-10-how-to-explore-rosa.markdown

 # Background
  On Octiber 1st, 2024, I attended an in-person Red Hat summit entitled "Connect in Chicago".
 The summit consisted of visionary keynotes, hands-on labs and demos, breakout sessions, and networkings.
 Thus, one of favorite hands-on labs was exploring the Red Hat OpenShift service on AWS environment(ROSA Environment) that has been pre-deployed.
 This project was so inspiring that i decided to continue work on it after the summit to explore more feature of ROSA.

-## Approach
+# Approach
 In colaborations with hands-on lab leaders, I used Red Hat hybrid cloud console to configure node and cluster scaling policies, managed upgrades, single sign-on for the cluster using Amazon Cognito, and forward logs to Amazon CloudWatch.
 In addition, I deployed an application that uses AWS IAM Roles for service Accounts and AWS STS to connect to an Amazon DynamoDB table.
 Besides, I made an application on OpenShift scalable and resisteant to node failures and upgrades.
 Finally, I deployed application using CI/CD tooling, including OpenShift GitOps and source-to-image, and use labels for deterministic app placement on nodes.
 Learned how to use Open Shift Service Mesh for application observability and tracing.
+You can get the detailed approached used here [get the MD](/assets/mydoc.pdf) directly.

-## Result
+# Result
-The outcome of the project was splandid, but i was successful to use Open Shift Mesh to observe and trace application.
+The outcome of the project was splandid, but I was not  successful to use Open Shift Mesh to observe and trace application.
+You can find below the detailed outcome of the process

 ## Next Steps
 Ideally, I would have preferred to continue monitoring metrics on this interface and further correct mistakes to repeat the experience.
 Unfortunately, due to the conclusion of the contract, I was unable to pursue these improvements.